ICT-Infer/timelog/README.md

 ## Installation

-For Debian GNU/Linux 8.0 "Jessie", an install script is provided.
+For supported platforms, an install script is provided.

 When you run the install script, you will be asked to pick a time zone.
 Please note that this will *not* affect your Debian system time zone --